datacarpentry/semester-biology/materials/course-intro.md

     * Join the appropriate Zoom meeting (there are different Zoom links for Tuesdays and Fridays)
     * Ask questions via chat or by raising your hand during group Q&A
     * After group Q&A Andrew & I will use breakout rooms to meet with individual students or groups of students
 * For peer instruction and getting help from instructors outside of class we're using: Piazza
-    * Piazza is a
+    * Piazza is a course specific Q&A that works well with code
+    * If you have questions outside of class you can post to Piazza and other students or instructors can help

 * To provide maximum flexibility the course material can be engaged with in two ways:
     1. Synchronous Q&A: Follow each lesson before class (1st half by Tuesday, 2nd half by Friday), watching the videos and doing the exercises you can.
 Stop if you get confused.
 Come to class during the class periods.
 Ask general questions during the opening Q&A period and work 1:1 afterwards for things you still don't understand or that won't work.
     2. Asynchronous: Follow the lessons online and ask for help via Piazza.
-This is less ideal because of the benefits of direct in-person student-instructor interaction for working through misunderstandings, but it should still be effective.
+This is less ideal because of the benefits of direct face-to-face student-instructor interaction for working through misunderstandings, but it should still be effective.
 Opening class Q&A sessions will be recorded and posted to Canvas.

+* If you have decent internet access the course is designed so that you can do it entirely in a browser without any local software installation
+* There are alternative approaches for folks with limited internet access
+* Aid-a-Gator can also be used to help cover the cost of internet access

 * We have flexible deadline policies to support learning under these difficult circumstances.
 There is an automatic (no request needed) 48 hour extension on all assignments for those who need it and if you need more time just let me know.
 You never need to disclose personal information to me to get an extension.
 Just let me know how long you need.
 * That said, I encourage you to keep up with deadlines to the extent possible.
 Each step of the course builds on the last step and students who get behind often have a hard time catching up.

-* If you have decent internet access the course is designed so that you can do it entirely in a browswer without any local software installation
-* There are alternative approaches for folks with limited internet access
-* Aid-a-Gator can also be used to help cover the cost of internet access

 ### Course structure

+> Open website

-* Weekly assignments
+* Lessons integrated with weekly assignments
 * Practice is really important for learning skills like this
-    * Work on exercises in class
+* Work through video lessons and exercises before class
-	* Will require additional programming time after class
+* Class sessions will have both full class Q&A w/live codeing and 1:1 help
+* All exercises are part of the assignments.
+* Work on them until you get stuck and then ask for help, don't struggle for hours on online help sites
+* Assignments for the first 12 weeks of class and then optional ungraded content though the end of the semester
-	* Due end of the day on Monday
+* Assignments due end of the day on Monday, but with an automatic 48 hour extension if you need it

-### Expected background

-* Assumes no background in R or any of the other things we'll learn
-* If you're already good at R it's worth spending some time with the website (which we're about to look at) to see if this a good fit for you
-* Information on more advanced options

 ### Website